bardellis/8_weeks_dannys_challenge/Case Study #4 - Data Bank/solution.md

--- Case Study Questions
--- The following case study questions include some general data exploration analysis for the nodes and transactions before diving right into the core business questions and finishes with a challenging final request!
--- A. Customer Nodes Exploration
+## A. Customer Nodes Exploration
--- How many unique nodes are there on the Data Bank system? select count(distinct(node_id)) as nodes from customer_nodes;
+1. How many unique nodes are there on the Data Bank system?

+select count(distinct(node_id)) as nodes from customer_nodes;